 Over 1 million refugees, the majority of whom have escaped war and persecution in Syria, Iraq and Afghanistan, have reached Greece in an effort to find safety in Europe.
 Many medical NGOs have left Greece to provide care elsewhere, meaning that refugees are left without access to desperately needed healthcare facilities, despite being highly vulnerable to chronic and life-threatening physical conditions, and severe psychological disturbance due to trauma, rape, and torture.
 While other NGOs have left Lesvos to provide aid in other world crises, we intend to stay for as long as the need is there.

-To prevent sickness and preserve health by providing healthcare services to refugees in Greece.
+To prevent sickness and preserve health by providing healthcare services to refugees in need.

-To provide medical and holistic healthcare to sick and injured patients in refugee camps across Greece.
+To provide medical and holistic healthcare and psycho-social support to patients in refugee camps across Greece.

 We believe that healthcare is a human right, not a privilege, and it is unacceptable that those who are most in need are often the very people who go without this right.

 Although we cannot prevent the refugee crisis from continuing, we can assist in the much-needed provision of healthcare for the vulnerable men, women and children who are stuck in the asylum-seeking process.